Mátra: Miocene volcanism

+The andesite lava blanket, which also determines the present-day landforms of the Mátra, was formed at about the same time as the formation of the Tar dacitetuff or 1-2 million years later, during the Miocene intermediate volcanism.
+The formation of andesite, i.e. magma with a medium SiO2-content, can be linked to plate subduction; the high volatile content of the plate subducting from the surface flows upwards and saturates the mantle part above it.
+The melting point of the mantle material decreases with the process also called mantle metasomatosis, so magma can form more easily.
+The melt formed at this time is still basaltic in composition, but by the time it reaches the surface through complicated magma mixing and differentiation (separation) processes, it becomes increasingly andesitic in nature.
+Andesitic lava – compared to rhyolite-dacite – is less violent, and instead of explosive, it comes to light during effusive eruptions, which do not involve caldera formation.
+In such cases – as in the case of Mátra – large-area lava sheets are more typical.

+With the end of andesite volcanism, diatomaceous earth (diatomite) and then limestone were deposited in the basin between Gyöngyöspata and Szurdokpüspöki, and at the end of the Miocene volcanism, some smaller rhyolite volcanoes were still active on the southern edge of the mountain range (one of the remains is the swelling cone of Kis-hegy at Gyöngyössolymos).

+Geography

 The Mátra is part of the North Hungarian Mountains and belongs by origin to the largest young volcanic zone of Europe.
 It is situated between the valleys of the River Tarna and River Zagyva.
 The Mátra divided into the Western Mátra, Central Mátra and the Eastern Mátra.
 The highest point of the Western Mátra is Muzsla (805 m).
 The Central Mátra consists of the plateau of Mátrabérc (Mátra Ridge) and the groups of the volcanic cones of Galya-tető (964 m) and Kékes (1014 m).
 Steep, rugged slopes, screes, talus slopes and slides alternate with one another, covered with closed beech forests.
 Gentler slopes and parallel valleys flow down to the south, the largest of which is the so-called Nagy-völgy ("Great valley").
 The 'main entrance' to the Mátra was formed in parallel with the valley of Nagy-patak ("Great stream"), ranging from Mátrafüred to Mátraháza.
 From the vineyard-covered landscape of the foot of the Mátra travellers can arrive at the wooded mountains in a flash.
 To the east, after the steep escarpment of the 898-meter-high Sas-kő ("Eagle stone"), the 650–750-meter-high peaks of the Eastern Mátra follow one another.
 The northern part of the mountain range is called Mátralába ("the Mátra's feet").
 This is a hilly area covered with 250–400-meter-high small volcanic cones, with mostly cultivated arable lands.